-Stanton A. Gill is a tenured faculty of the University of Maryland Extension with a rank of principal Agent/Full professor.
-His faculty position is to work with the greenhouse, nursery and landscape industry in Maryland in the adoption of IPM practices.
-Stanton is a professor in the Landscape Technology Program at Montgomery College where he teaches two, 3 credit classes per year.
+Mr. Gill is the CEO and CFO of MacBride and Gill Falcon Ridge Farm, LLC, a 75 acre, three farm operation, that specializes in specialty fruit.
+He is tenured faculty of the University of Maryland Extension with a rank of principal Agent/Full professor His faculty position is to work with the greenhouse, nursery and landscape industry in Maryland in the adoption of IPM practices.
+He is a professor in the Landscape Technology Program at Montgomery College where he teaches two, 3 credit classes per year.

 Mr. Paul Hartnett

-Paul Hartnett is a Territory Sales Manager for Pleasant View Gardens.
+Mr. Hartnett is the Territory Sales Manager for Pleasant View Gardens.
 Pleasant View Gardens is a leading supplier of Proven Winner liners and finished plants to the greenhouse industry.
-Prior to working with Pleasant View Gardens Paul worked in the greenhouse industry as a sales broker and sales manager.
+Prior to working with Pleasant View Gardens Mr. Hartnett worked in the greenhouse industry as a sales broker and sales manager.

 Maryland Department of Agriculture